todistantlands/todistantlands.github.io/_posts/2026-02-13-heated-rivalry-man.md

 This might help explain why I've grown so wary of any kind of big media product about gay men.
 The happiest gay story I've known is the one I'm in now.
 That may sound like bragging, and I'm so grateful for what I have, but it's not all that comforting to see yourself as a rare exception to a very ugly rule, so I've preferred not to see myself at all.

-But my husband loved the *Heated Rivalry* and I mean *really* loved it.
+But my husband loved *Heated Rivalry*, and I mean *really* loved it.
 He'd talk about it an any opportunity, reads about it constantly, watches clips and commentaries on it at all hours.
-It was clearly very special to him.
+It's clearly very special to him.
 He also never watches things a second time.
 So when I saw he was starting *Heated Rivalry* a second time, I figured I should pay attention.
 Plus, I kept hearing bits of one of my favourite Wolf Parade songs and figured any show with good enough taste to use it can't be all bad.

 This one: